kipricka/noskid.today-fedokey/misc/readme.md

 The websocket server for wss://ws.noskid.today

 `check.noskid.today/`:
-Faster certificate check service than noskid.today/api/checkcert
+Faster certificate check service than noskid.today/api/checkcert, on check.noskid.today

+`nskd-lbr/`:
+Libraries to do different actions related to noskid